mindspore-lab/mindaudio/README.md

 ### Acknowledgement

-MindSpore is an open source project that welcome any contribution and feedback.
+MindAudio is an open source project that welcome any contribution and feedback.
 We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new Audio methods.

 ### Contributing